-felyx was launched in 2015 by founders Quinten Selhorst and Maarten Poot, who came up with the concept when they couldn’t find a parking space while using a car-share scheme.
-“That’s where it all started,” explains Luc van Emmerik, felyx’s global head of expansion, “and in 2017 we placed 108 scooters in Amsterdam and instantly saw huge demand.”
+felyx was launched in 2015 by Quinten Selhorst and Maarten Poot, who came up with the concept when they couldn’t find a parking space while using a car-share scheme.
+“That’s where it all started,” explains Luc van Emmerik, felyx’s global head of expansion, “and in 2017, we placed 108 scooters in Amsterdam and instantly saw huge demand.”

 Photo: Luc van Emmerik from felyx

 “I would say that we all serve a bigger purpose.
-We see more and more liveability problems in cities and in the end that causes lots of problems for its residents.
-That needs to change, and the sooner that we can change the mindset of people who use their cars to travel for short distances and to get to work, the better.”
+We see more and more liveability problems in cities and in the end, that causes lots of problems for residents.
+That needs to change, and the sooner that we can change the mindset of people who use their cars to travel for short distances, and to get to work, the better.”

-There is also a high demand from train and bus stations, something he says “shows people are coming to the city knowing that parking a car would be hard – and instead are using public transport and then a shared scheme like ours to complete their journey”.
+There is also a high demand from train and bus stations, something he says, “shows people are coming to the city knowing that parking a car would be hard – and instead are using public transport and then a shared scheme like ours to complete their journey”.

-“I think in the next few years we will see clear plans being developed in cities to how they service a crowd.
-In Amsterdam you see cars being forbidden in more areas, in Brussels you have ‘clean zones’ where you are only allowed in a certain area it is has a specific motor type.
-This collaboration – between governments, municipalities and businesses like ours – will not only change the way we travel but the way we plan our trips in the future so that we travel more responsibly.”
+“I think in the next few years, we will see clear plans being developed...In Amsterdam, you see cars being forbidden in more areas, in Brussels you have ‘clean zones’ where you are only allowed in a certain area and it has [to be a car with] a specific motor type.
+This collaboration – between governments, municipalities and businesses like ours – will not only change the way we travel, but the way we plan our trips in the future.”

 Continuing, he says the city “was a perfect test case for us.
 The Amsterdam region is also a great place to do business: people work hard, but we’re also about having fun and that’s a big part of our companies’ cultures.
 It’s also very open-minded.
-If we need help we call other startups and even bigger companies, including banks like ABN AMRO, and they help us.
+If we need help, we call other startups and even bigger companies, including banks like ABN AMRO, and they help us.
 And we also do our best to help others when they need it.”